The web standards model

 HTML, CSS, and JavaScript are front-end (or client-side) languages, which means they are run by the browser to produce a website front-end that your users can use.

 There are another class of languages called back-end (or server-side) languages, meaning that they are run on the server before the result is then sent to the browser to be displayed.
-A typical use for a server-side language is to get some data out of a database and generate some HTML to contain the data, before then sending the HTML over to the browser to display it to the user.
+A typical use for a server-side language is to get some data out of a database, generate some HTML to contain the data, then send the HTML over to the browser to display it to the user.

-Example server-side frameworks include ASP.NET (in C#), Django (in Python), Laravel (in PHP), and Next.js (in JavaScript).
+Example server-side frameworks include ASP.NET (C#), Django (Python), Laravel (PHP), and Next.js (JavaScript).

 Web best practices

 We have briefly talked about the technologies that you'll use to build websites.
-Now let's discuss the best practices you should employ to make sure you are using those technologies in the best way that you can.
+Now let's discuss the best practices that web developers generally employ to ensure that their websites are usable by as many people as possible.

 When doing web development, the main cause of uncertainty comes from the fact that you don't know what combination of technology each user will use to view your website: